trantienduchn/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 ### RRT (RecipientRewriteTable) mapping sources

 `rrt` and `mappings_sources` tables store information about address mappings.
-While `rrt` is the source of truth and `mappings_sources` is the projection table containing all mapping sources.
+The source of truth is `rrt` and `mappings_sources` is the projection table containing all mapping sources.

 #### How to detect the inconsistencies

-Right now there's no tool for detecting that, we're proposing a development plan on that.
+Right now there's no tool for detecting that, we're proposing a [development plan](https://issues.apache.org/jira/browse/JAMES-3069).
 By the mean time, the recommendation is to execute the `SolveInconsistencies` task below in a regular basis.